-How to act like a lady.
+How to Act Like a Lady

-Firstly, it may sound obvious, but in order for a woman to become a lady, she needs to act like a lady and not like a man.
+It may sound obvious, but in order for a woman to become a lady, she needs to act like a lady and not like a man.

 In today's modern world, many women feel the need to act like men, particularly in the world of business.
 There is nothing wrong with being a strong woman, you just don't have to act like a strong man.

-A lady and dating
+A Lady and Dating

 A lady approaches dating and relationships slowly and with caution.
 She wisely takes her time to get to know the person she is dating.
 A lady is looking for a man who will behave like a gentleman and treat her well and with respect.
 She will be open minded at first, but if she truly believes someone is not suitable for her, she will let them down gently.
 Whilst she enjoys the whole process of dating, a lady will not let a man pressurise her into sleeping with him before she is ready.
 She isn't promiscuous and is sexy without being vulgar.
-She is also able to make the first move in a relationship
+She is also able to make the first move in a relationship.